 BETA focuses on texts written in Castilian, but also includes materials of cultural interest in dialectos afines: Leonese, Navarro, Aragonese, and Mozarabic, as well as aljamiado materials in Hebrew or Arabic script in any of these dialects.
 We define "cultural interest" broadly: all non-notarial texts dealing with any subject matter whatsoever—e.g., history, law, science, agriculture, theology, philosophy—as well as imaginative prose and poetry.

-Charles B. Faulhaber, University of California, Berkeley
+Charles B. Faulhaber, University of California, Berkeley,

-Angel Gómez Moreno, Universidad Complutense de Madrid CV
+Angel Gómez Moreno, Universidad Complutense de Madrid, CV

-María Morrás, Universitat Pompeu Fabra
+María Morrás, Universitat Pompeu Fabra, CV

-Álvaro Bustos Táuler, Universitad Complutense de Madrid
+Álvaro Bustos Táuler, Universidad Complutense de Madrid, CV